Virus throws 2020 census into 'uncharted territory'

 But technology may make things easier.

-“I think if we didn’t have the Census available online this cycle, or via telephone, we’d be in a much worse position,” Gillespie said.
+“I think if we didn’t have the census available online this cycle, or via telephone, we’d be in a much worse position,” Gillespie said.

-Counting college students will also be challenging, since many have now left campus for the semester after the virus forced classes to move online.
+Counting college students will also be challenging, because many have now left campus for the semester after the virus forced classes to move online.

-Normally Census takers would scour the University of Minnesota neighborhoods beginning in April to ensure students in off-campus housing fill out their forms.
+Normally census takers would scour the University of Minnesota neighborhoods beginning in April to ensure that students in off-campus housing fill out their forms.
 That operation was delayed two weeks.
-But with many students back at home, the university is trying to encourage them through e-mail, social media and other means to respond to the Census with their normal address at school.
+But with many students back at home, the university is trying to encourage them through e-mail, social media and other means to respond to the census with their normal address at school.

-“Even in a good year when everything goes great, we’re concerned about undercounts,” said Mike Miller, who co-chairs the University’s Census complete count committee.
+“Even in a good year when everything goes great, we’re concerned about undercounts,” said Mike Miller, who co-chairs the university’s Census Complete Count Committee.
 “This is another challenge that makes that more of a reality.”

 Alex Beck signed up to be an enumerator and was told training would begin in late March.
 But last week he received an e-mail saying the training has been pushed back to April 15, at the earliest.